rohan-deshpande/northwest/readme.md

 ### `app`

 Contains your [NW.js manifest](http://docs.NW.js.io/en/latest/References/Manifest%20Format/#quick-start).
-When you `npm run dev` this is the directory that is used, however you can configure some manifest properties while using this script, check the [dev](#dev) script for more on this.
+When you `npm run dev` this is the default directory that is used, however you can configure some manifest properties before running NW.js when using this script, check the [dev](#dev) docs for more on this.
 When you `npm run release` this is the directory that will be used as your build by default.
-Again, this is also configurable by passing flags to the `release` command, for more info checkout the [release](#release) script documentation.
+Again, this is also configurable by passing flags to the `release` command, for more info checkout the [release](#release) docs.

 The default `index.html` includes the `assets/css/app.css` and `assets/js/app.js` files and will watch/reload the app when these files change.
 If your `src` is using a task runner like `gulp` or `grunt` to build your app, you should save your compiled files to these locations.

-### `builds`

-Stores your builds and is populated by `npm run release -- build=path/to/build`.
-In the `northwest` sense, a build is a directory that contains all the things your NW.js app needs to run.
-Your NW.js manifest will be copied to the created build directory by the `release` command.
-Builds are named and versioned via the `name` and `version` properties in your manifest.

 ### `releases`